 When I consider how we deliver medicine today, I think of my operating room or an intensive care unit.
 Both are filled with teams of highly trained professionals working with the best medical technology on the planet: the practice of medicine has evolved from an individual pursuit to a team sport.
 When I was an intern, patients who had an inguinal hernia repair often stayed overnight in the hospital.
 Today they spend a few hours in the postanesthesia care unit.
 Inpatients today are older and sicker and have multiple medical problems.
 We often note that large tertiary-care hospitals around the country are becoming gargantuan intensive care units.

 Patients First as Founding Principle

 Cleveland Clinic was founded close to a hundred years ago, when four solo practitioners with their black bags determined to form a unit to care for patients.
 Beginning with its unique group practice model in 1921, the organization differentiated itself on innovation, one of the key drivers of Cleveland Clinic’s success today.
 Coronary angiography was invented here in 1958, and it revolutionized the treatment of heart disease.
 This was soon followed by the first cardiac bypass surgery in 1967.
 These and other innovations helped Cleveland Clinic grow in size and renown, bringing patients from all over the world and driving a high volume of procedures that further enhanced its reputation as a clinical and academic powerhouse.
 Today, 14 medical and surgical specialties rank in the top 1, and the hospital overall is ranked number four in the country according to U.S. News & World Report.
-The organization’s focus on clinical excellence and its unique model of medicine have brought it to ...
+The organization’s focus on clinical excellence and its unique model of medicine have brought ...